Working with Yandex MPP Analytics for PostgreSQL databases

 Click Create.

-You need a service account to detect Yandex MPP Analytics for PostgreSQL cluster connection points inside Yandex Cloud.
-You need a separate login/password pair to access data.
+A service account is necessary to detect Yandex MPP Analytics for PostgreSQL cluster connection endpoints inside Yandex Cloud.
+To access data, you need a separate username and password.

 Warning

-First, allow network access from Yandex Query to Yandex MPP Analytics for PostgreSQL clusters.
-To do this, enable Access from Yandex Query in the settings of the database to which you are connecting.
+First, grant network access from Yandex Query to Yandex MPP Analytics for PostgreSQL clusters.
+To do this, enable Access from Yandex Query in your target database settings.

 Query syntax